naklecha/function-calling-playground/README.md

 #### Additional Setup (optional)

-4. We use function calling to call your Zapier webhook
 1. Zapier a powerful tool for automating tasks and integrating different systems.
 2. In this setup, we will configure a Zapier webhook to automate actions in response to certain events.
 3. Start by creating a Zapier account if you don't have one already.